 When we went away to Cornwall recently we stopped to do a bit shopping in Devon, and had a wander around a couple of Charity shops, where in one I picked up another book by Nicola Thorne, I had just finished reading ‘Daughters of the House’ and this one ‘my name is Martha Brown’ intrigued me.
 Once I started reading it I couldn’t put it down, it had me hooked.
 Nicola Thorne had written this fictional story about Martha Brown, based on the facts that she could find out about her in 1999.

-Nicola Thorne, real name Rosemary Ellerbeck spent about two years researching for this book.
+Nicola Thorne, real name Rosemary Ellerbeck spent about two years researching this book.

-It is a fantastic story that she has written around the facts, and so believable.
+It is a fantastic story that she has written around the facts and is so believable.

 Martha Brown was the last woman to be hanged in public in the county of Dorset on a drizzly grey Saturday 9th August in 1856 just a few minutes after 8.00am.

 She was convicted of the murder of her 2nd Husband John Anthony Brown who was 26 years old and about 20 years her junior.
 Here is a copy of his burial details from Ancestry.
 Note the asterisk in the margin and a small note at bottom of the page.

 She always denied murdering him on the 6th July 1856 and instead wove several tales and said that he must have been kicked by his horse and came home with the injuries.

 It was thought that her life would have been spared were it not for the conflicting statements she had made.
 Only just before her execution when she seemed to have ‘found religion’ did she actually confess to his murder, this is her statement that was published in Weymouth Journal – Daily News (London, England) on Monday, August 11th 1856.